 Here’s a new EP with melodies and lyrics written by artificial intelligence

 Can artificial intelligence be harnessed to make proper art?
 A startup called WaveAI has an app called Alysia that anyone can use.
 Here’s how it works:

 - Choose a background track in the style you prefer.

 - Er, that’s it.

-As a proof of concept, WaveAI has released created by Alysia to show that anyone can write a song with just a smartphone.
+As a proof of concept, WaveAI has released a three-track EP created by Alysia to show that anyone can write a song with just a smartphone.
 Thoughts?

 Call me old-fashioned, but while WaveAI calls this “the democratization of songwriting,” it feels like a watering down of the whole thing, another example of handing over creativity to a soulless machine.

 But not everyone agrees.
 The Guardian thinks that AI is changing music for good.

 Artificial intelligence is already used in music by streaming services such as Spotify, which scan what we listen to so they can better recommend what we might enjoy next.
 But AI is increasingly being asked to compose music itself – and this is the problem confronting many Let`s see computer scientists besides Dadabots.